 Not all airport currency exchange offices are rip-offs.
 Some offer the best rates in town.

-At Mexico City's airport, the currency exchange booths will pay you to take US dollars of their hands.
+At Mexico City's airport, the currency exchange booths will pay you to take US dollars off their hands.
 Seriously.
 So try to have extra pesos on hand before you leave and do exchange your money at the airport.

 Currency exchange booths at Cairo's airport are similar.
 They have such a high demand for US dollars that they offer better-than-market-rates to get them from you.

-So note down the market exchange rate before you leave (XE.com's a good site for rates) then check the rates at the airport currency exchange offices just in case.
+The best travel strategy: Note down the market exchange rate before you leave (XE.com's a good site for rates) then check the rates at the airport currency exchange offices just in case.
 You never know.

 Roll your clothes